-Additionally, there is an office area with a laptop computer, printer and personal fax number and a newspaper menu with more than 200 offerings that can be delivered upon request.
+Additionally, there is an office area with a laptop computer, printer, and a newspaper menu with more than 200 offerings that can be delivered upon request.

 After all, if you can’t trust your butler, who can you trust?

-After settling in to the room a little, I decide to head down to the pool and then over to check out the beach area (which is adjacent to the island and can be reached by hotel golf cart).
+After settling into the room, I head down to the pool and then over to check out the beach area (which is adjacent to the island and can be reached by hotel golf cart).